-Over time, these behaviors turn into new lifestyle habits which help patients make better progress and develop more autonomy in terms of their health.
+Over time, these behaviors turn into new lifestyle habits that help patients make better progress and develop more autonomy in terms of their health.

 Healthcare Game #2: Mango Health

-Mango Health has designed an app which has been featured on CNN, Self, and LA Times.
-With this tool patients can actually earn monetary rewards simply for taking their medication.
+Mango Health has designed an app that has been featured on CNN, Self, and LA Times.
+With this tool, patients can earn monetary rewards simply for taking their medication.